USRSE/usrse.github.io/_events/2021/2021-12-community-call.md

 US-RSE community on December 9th, 2021 at 12ET/11CT/10MT/9PT.

-The main topic of discussion is
+The main topic of discussion, for the final community call of 2021, will be

-**TBD**

-Tentatively a call focussed on code review practices - what this space for updates!
+**Conducting constructive code reviews**

+Code review is an essential component of software engineering.
+Code reviews at their best improve code quality, facilitate sharing of knowledge, and build team cohesion.
+Code reviews at their worst are demoralizing and stressful, and may even cause people to stop contributing to a project.
+In this community call, we will share our experiences with conducting and receiving code reviews, and discuss strategies on how to ensure that code reviews are healthy and constructive.

+David Nicholson will be leading this call.
+He will be joined by [Pat Schloss](http://www.schlosslab.org/) who will give a lightning talk about [code clubs](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008119) that his group developed to achieve many of the same goals as code review.

+Looking forward to seeing everyone who can make it.

 ## Agenda

 **US-RSE welcome**
  1. US-RSE updates
- 1. Updates from working groups
  1. Other news
- 1. TDB
+ 1. Conducting constructive code reviews discussion and breakouts.

 ## Registration details
-Information on how to register for the Zoom meeting sent via email and posted in the #general and #communitycalls channels on Slack.
+Information on how to register for the Zoom meeting will be sent via email and posted in the #general and #communitycalls channels on Slack.